 What’s the difference between depression and a spiritual cleanse?

-The difference between depression and a spiritual cleanse, in my view, is power.
+The difference between depression and a spiritual cleanse is power.

 When we go through a spiritual cleanse we insist on staying very close to the veracity of how we feel.

 With a spiritual cleanse, we constantly check-in with ourselves about how we are feeling and we always look for the deeper and greater meaning behind the experience.

 When we think of a spiritual cleanse we often contextualise the pain as grieving.

 Grieving is an important part of the spiritual process.

 Grieving can be described as feeling intense sorrow, usually at something considered lost.